CongLeSolutionX/CongLeSolutionX/README.md

 > and maintain a personal vault of my creative and technical journey.</br>
 > I'm not sure the link for this repo being shared in the back by others,</br>
 > since I haven't planned for any analytics for this project yet.</br>
-> Any user who shares, adapts, or builds upon this work is responsible for their own interpretations and applications.</br>
+> Any user who shares, adapts, or builds upon this work is 🙏🏼 please 🙏🏼 responsible for their own interpretations and applications.</br>

 > ...and I'm actively looking for a job...</br>